RealDeco/sendspin-guition/README.md

 Both versions can be flashed directly from the project webpage for users who simply want everything to work without having to compile the firmware themselves.

-NEW!: Added the bigger 7" disdplay from guition (JC1060P470C-I-W-Y) to the project because it's "almost" DIY free like the others, the DAC module does require soldering but thats it.
+NEW!: Added the bigger 7" display from guition (JC1060P470C-I-W-Y) to the project because it's "almost" DIY free like the others, the DAC module does require soldering but thats it.

 </div>